 Every year the Soldierflies and Allies Recording Scheme asks people to look out for bee-flies.
 They are the furry, hovering flies with a very long 'snout' (proboscis) that can be seen hovering over flowers in spring.
 There are two species that fly in the spring: Dark-edged Bee-fly (common and widespread), and Dotted Bee-fly (less common and mostly found in southern parts of England and Wales).
 These two spring bee-flies usually start appearing in late February or early March, and they continue flying into early June.

-• STOP PRESS: in 2024 the first Dark-edged Bee-fly was recorded on 2 March.
-For updates go to the latest results page.
+- LATEST NEWS: in 2024 the first Dark-edged Bee-flies were recorded on 4 March (Essex and Isle of Wight), with the first Scottish record on 24 March.
+Dotted Bee-fly was first seen in Kent on 20 March.
+For further updates go to the latest results page.

 There are two other related species that fly in the summer: Western Bee-fly (Wales and south-west England) and the very rare Heath Bee-fly (Dorset and the Isle of Man).